| The

 of the need to increase technology transfer to the developing

 countries to help stabilise their economic and social conditions.
+In spite of the many differences in social,

 political, cultural, geographic and economic conditions,